fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-If the `type` of the field you are defining is 'select', you will need to define an array of options for the select field.
+If the `type` of the sub field you are defining is 'select', you will need to define an array of options for the select field.
 These are defined using an array of key/value pairs.

 #### addButtonText